13.1 General Policies

 13.2 Scope of Health Services

 13.21 Services available.
 The University has a nationally-accredited health and wellness program.
 Medical care is provided for routine, acute and chronic problems.
-Additional services for contraceptive services, gynecological health care, and limited sexual assault services.
-An outreach nurse assists with problems arising from hospitalization and/or health withdrawal and return to campus.
+Additional services are available for contraception, gynecological health care, and limited sexual assault services.
+A community health nurse assists with problems arising from health-related hospitalization and/or health withdrawal and return to campus.
 Other services include: allergy/immunization clinic, medical care for mental health issues, and international travel clinics.
 Clinical support includes laboratory, pharmacy, and radiology departments.

 13.3 Fees and insurance